"When do we eat?"

 I want to discuss the very important issue of feeding your Australian Shepherd.
 Just like people, animals are what they eat.
 If you skimp here and feed a cheap, bargain brand food you may be setting your dog up for a lifetime of poor health.
 I can't stress enough to pick the best quality food you can find.
 It may cost more than the discount brands, but you will more than make up for that by feeding less, and having a healthier dog that will not constantly be at the vet with health problems.
 I feed my dogs a diet that includes human grade raw meat, bones and organs, select supplements, and premium dry dog food.
 At the present I feed formulas from the Eagle Pack line (http://www.eaglepack.com/ ) I am not affiliated with Eagle Pack other than being a happy customer, but I do like to recommend their line of foods.
 I have used their foods, as well feeding raw, for going on 20 years now.

 Update: Since I am always into feeding variety in raw and dry foods, I have started trying other premium foods such as the Four Star line from Fromm.
 Other folks have told me to try Orijen, Premium Edge and others.
 I will update after I've used these other foods for a while.
 I still feed plenty of raw though, will always highly recommend that, and the supplements!
-Most recent update: I was not at all happy with Premium Edge and am back to using Eagle Pack power formula, the Four Star Fromm foods and of course mostly raw!
-Since a lot of people like Blue, I have been using some of the Wilderness, as well as other formulas.
-They are okay too Another line is from Instinct is said to be very good and of course Holistic Select which was created by Eagle.
+Most recent update: I was not at all happy with Premium Edge and am back to using Eagle Pack power formula, the Fromm Four Star line of foods, Holistic Select (mostly the chicken) and of course mostly raw!
+Since a lot of people like Blue, I have been using some of the Blue Wilderness, as well as other formulas.
+I would NOT feed only Blue Wilderness though.
+Another line is from Instinct is said to be very good and of course Holistic Select which was created by Eagle.
 The big thing for me is VARIETY so I won't pick just one or two dry foods, but will use a variety of brands and formulas, along with raw food.

 The big key is to look for foods without a lot of fillers, and with meats and whole ingredients as the first 5 ingredients on the list.